Quillianne/drivers-ddboat-ros2/README.md

 ```

 The entrypoint automatically sources the ROS environment and the workspace,
-so you can run the nodes right away:
+via `/entrypoint.sh`, so you can run the nodes right away:

 ```bash
 ros2 run ros2_ddboat arduino_node